Francisco de Paula Bucareli: Falkland Crisis

-In 1770, Bucareli sailed to the Falkland Islands with five ships of war to evicted the British from Port Egmont.
-King Charles III condemned his actions and Port Egmont was returned to the British.
+In 1770, Bucareli sailed to the Falkland Islands with five warships and captured the British settlement at Port Egmont, evicting its inhabitants.
+Charles III condemned his actions and Port Egmont was returned to the British.

 Viceroy of Navarre

 Bucareli's position in Rio de la Plata had become untenable and he was recalled to Spain.
 He spent some time in the Duchy of Parma and Piacenza in Italy, until 23 February 1773, when he was named Viceroy of Navarre.
 He took up his office in the Palace of Olite and remained Viceroy until his death in 1780.